 I got to Los Antiguos after a 15 hours ride through Patagonia’s endless pampas.
 Looking out the bus windows, nothing but bushes of golden-yellowish pampa grass divided by a narrow grey line of asphalt.
 The scenery is so straight and flat that we were basically able to spot the point where we would be three hours later.

 It was an epic ride with few breaks at some gas stations and some abandoned B film towns such as Rio Mayo and Perito Moreno.

 I reached the town around 8 in the evening and while most of my travel companions continued right away by night coach to the National Park Los Glaciares another 15 hours further South, I grabbed my bag, took a Remis, and booked myself for one night into the Hotel Los Antiguos Cerezas.

 A Remis, by the way, is what in many places would be called a gypsy cab – licensed, yet looking like a private car.
 While taxis in Argentina are metered, Remises aren’t so you have to inquire – and possibly negotiate – the price before chartering it.

 In general, I’m suffering from a heavy case of FOMO.
 Spending a day doing next to nothing?
 Unthinkable.
 There’s a sight I know of – and still, I’m not going?
 Never ever.

 However, sometimes faith protects me from what I want.
-As I got to the hotel, it was impossible for the receptionist to book me on a tour to the Cueva de las Manos.
-And since I just had spend various days in a row going on day trips, I wasn’t really sad.
+As I got to the hotel, it was impossible for the receptionist to book me on a tour of the Cueva de las Manos.
+And since I just had spent various days in a row going on day trips, I wasn’t really sad.